-I fell in love with digital, in part, because of the way you can quickly change something if it isn’t working.
+I fell in love with digital, partly because of the way you can quickly change something if it isn’t working.

-Physical objects on the other hand are often thought to be unchangeable once created.
-Teams are tasked with doing all their research upfront, prototyping and user testing in an effort to be 100% sure of the final solution before building and releasing the product.
-It’s not always the case though.
+On the other hand, physical objects are often considered unchangeable once created.
+As a result, teams do all their research upfront, prototyping and user testing to be 100% sure of the final solution before building and releasing the product.
+It’s not always the case, though.

-Physical objects, like digital, can be iterated using user feedback without having to build a whole new thing.
+Physical objects, like digital ones, can be iterated using user feedback without building a whole new thing.

 The new Routemaster – an example of iterating a physical object